Conor Washington: Derby County

-On 7 July 2023, Washington signed for Derby County after it was announced that the club had reached a "undisclosed agreement" with Rotherham for his transfer.
+On 7 July 2023, Washington signed for Derby County after it was announced that the club had reached an "undisclosed agreement" with Rotherham for his transfer.
 Washington made his debut for Derby against Wigan Athletic on 5 August 2023.
 His first Derby goal came at Burton Albion on 12 August 2023, coming on as a late substitute and scoring the final goal in a 3–0 win.
 In late November 2023, Washington damaged two ankle ligaments on international duty with Northern Ireland, with Washington expected to be on the sidelines for three months as he required surgery on the injury.
 Derby head coach Paul Warne described the injury as a "massive blow" with the striker being in good form.
 Washington returned to training on 14 March 2024.
 Washington made 22 appearances during his first season for Derby, scoring three times, as Derby finished second in League One, securing promotion to the Championship.

 For the duration of the 2024–25 season, Washington did not make an appearance for the first team due to injuries and falling further down the pecking order of strikers at the club.

 On 16 May 2025; it was announced by Derby County the Washington's contract would not be renewed upon its expiry in June 2025; he played 22 times for Derby, scoring three times in his two seasons at the club.